Texas Tech University System: Texas Tech University

 Texas Tech University was founded in 1923, is a public, coeducational, doctoral/research university, and is the system flagship.
 Current enrollment totals 40,666 students in fall 2021.
 The main campus is located in Lubbock, Texas, and is bordered by Marsha Sharp Freeway (4th Street), 19th Street, University Avenue, and Quaker Avenue.
-It operates several satellite campuses and centers outside of Lubbock, listed in the next section.
+Their athletic program competes in the Big XII Conference as a part of the NCAA Division I. It operates several satellite campuses and centers outside of Lubbock, listed in the next section.
 Texas Tech University consists of 13 colleges and schools and offers 150 degree programs.

 Texas Tech University Health Sciences Center

 Texas Tech University Health Sciences Center was created as the Texas Tech University School of Medicine by the 61st Texas Legislature in 1969.
 In 1979, the charter was expanded to create the Texas Tech University Health Sciences Center.
 The university's enrollment was a record 5,423 in fall 2021.
 Texas Tech University Health Sciences Center has five schools and operates on six campuses in addition to the main campus in Lubbock, Texas.
 TTUHSC's five schools are the Graduate School of Biomedical Sciences, School of Health Professions, School of Medicine, School of Nursing and the Jerry H. Hodge School of Pharmacy, which is headquartered in Amarillo, Texas.
 The institution has campuses located in Abilene, Amarillo, Dallas, Lubbock, Midland and Odessa.